chlablak/pollson-server/README.md

-# Pollson
+# Pollson-server
 /pɔʊlzɒn/

 ## Context of the application
 This application is being developped in the context of a [web technologies lesson](https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-TWEB-Lectures) given at HEIG-VD.
-It is being developped with [chlablak](https://github.com/chlablak).
+It is being developped by [chlablak](https://github.com/chlablak) and [moodah](https://github.com/moodah).
 The client part of the project can be found in [this repo](https://github.com/chlablak/pollson).

 ## Technologies
 Our application has been implemented with the MEAN stack.
 We also used [Feathers](http://feathersjs.com) on top of Express to simplify database interactions.